FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Method

-Our initial aim was to utilize publicly available real-world floorplan datasets.
-However, a comprehensive review revealed critical limitations.
-Prominent datasets such as SUNCG~\citep{song2017semantic} and HouseExpo~\citep{li2019houseexpo} were withdrawn due to unresolved copyright claims, rendering them unusable.
+We aim to create a benchmark based on floorplan datasets, with some critical requirements; first, they need to be publicly accessible, and second, they need to include furnishings (couches, tables, chairs, etc) at a minimally plausible level.
+These requirements matter because FloorplanQA’s questions require object-level geometry (sizes, orientations, clearances), and we need a dataset that others can actually obtain, so that results are reproducible.
+In practice, we were unable to find a dataset that meets these requirements, as several prominent datasets, such as SUNCG~\citep{song2017semantic} and HouseExpo~\citep{li2019houseexpo}, are not accessible due to unresolved copyright claims.
 Other large-scale resources—including 3D-FRONT~\citep{fu2020scene}, Structured3D~\citep{zheng2020structured3d}, and InteriorNet~\citep{li2018interiornet}—are procedurally generated but impose constraints on layout diversity, furniture semantics, or downstream reuse.
 Datasets like CubiCasa5K~\citep{kalervo2019cubicasa5k} and Rent3D~\citep{liu2015rent3d} offer fixed architectural plans from real environments but lack furnishing annotations.
-RPLAN~\citep{wu2019data}, despite its scale, is not publicly released, and the dataset of~\citet{di2020deep}, while large, appears procedurally generated albeit with realtor supervision and imposes restrictions on redistribution and derived works.
-Given these legal, practical, and methodological constraints, we found synthetic data generation to be the most viable alternative.
+RPLAN~\citep{wu2019data}, despite its scale, is not publicly released, and the dataset of~\citet{di2020deep}, while large, is procedurally generated with realtor supervision and imposes restrictions on reuse.
+Given these legal, practical, and methodological constraints, we found a combination of data derived from HSSD~\citet{khanna2023hssd} based on real data, extended with LLM-based synthetic data generation, to be the most viable alternative.

-We generated 1,800 synthetic indoor layouts using Gemini 2.5 Pro, a large language model fine-tuned for spatial reasoning~\citep{team2025gemini}.
-While employing an LLM for both data generation and evaluation may raise concerns of circularity, our evaluation pipeline is entirely independent: the LLM is used solely for data generation, and evaluation is performed via deterministic spatial reasoning tasks.
+We incorporated 200 layouts extracted from HSSD~\cite{khanna2023hssd}.
+HSSD provides 211 high-quality, human-authored 3D scenes populated with 18,656 objects across 466 semantic categories.
+Unlike purely procedural datasets, HSSD offers fine-grained semantics, 3D assets, and close correspondence to real interiors, making it an effective proxy for real-world interior layouts.
+Decorative or auxiliary objects (e.g., \textit{vases, plants, cushions, artworks, posters, bottles, shoes, candles}) are removed to reduce clutter; see Appendix~\ref{sec:hssd} for the full details.
+The original data is 3D, so we project each 3D scene to a 2D floor plan.
+This can result in dense polygons for each asset (repeated points, points on straight lines, excessive tokens), which would confound our ability to test 2D geometric reasoning, so we use the Douglas-Peucker algorithm~\cite{douglas1973} with~\(\epsilon = 0.01\)m to simplify the shapes (see Figure~\ref{fig:hssd_layouts} for an example, Appendix~\ref{sec:hssd}).